Jip-Hop/sedunlocksrv-pba/README.md

 ## Configuring specific keymaps on the console

-To use specific keymaps, set a non-empty map name via the environment or a build flag, for example: `KEYMAP=fr-latin9 ./build.sh` or `./build.sh --keymap=fr-latin9`.
+To use specific keymaps, build with the KEYMAP environment variable set.
+For example: `KEYMAP=fr-latin9`.

 ## Using other forks of `sedutil`